Breiseth Hall 570-408-5535 (T) 570-408-4905 (F) Email

 Students will research and explore traditional methods of educational assessment and consider ways that technology can be used to augment assessment to enhance best practices for teaching and learning.

-ED 646 Adaptive and Assistive Technology in Education (3 credits)
+ED 646 Assistive Technology in Education (3 credits)

 This course will provide an awareness of contemporary adaptive and assistive technologies for students with disabilities in an inclusive setting.
 Students will explore technology to support the needs of English Language Learners and the acquisition of a second language for all learners.
 Required for Educational Technology specialization.